stephaneVercouillieBMID/slate/source/qes.html.md

   <li value="10">A session id and redirect URL are returned by itsme® to your SCA Back-End.</li>
   <li>Your SCA frontend will then redirect the User to the signature webpage of itsme®, where he is guided through the itsme part of the signing flow.</li>
   <li>The session of the User at itsme® side ends as the process is finished and the User is redirected to your SCA Front-End.</li>
-  <li>Your SCA Back-End will contact the itsme® Integration Layer Back-End to check the signature status.</li>
+  <li>Your SCA Back-End will contact the itsme® Integration Layer Back-End to check the signature status (same endpoint as for creating the signature session).</li>
   <li>itsme® then returns the signature completion status and the digital signature value.</li>
   <li>At this stage, your SCA is able to confirm the success of the operation and display a success message.</li>
 </ol>